dfp-ch/docs/021.infrastructure/11.development/docs.md

 Two JVM libraries (dddrive and fincast) are hosted on Maven Central (via Sonatype Nexus).

+Development Tools: JVM Server side development (app-server, fincast, dddrive) is done in IntelliJ IDEA.
+UI development is done in Visual Studio Code.
+The AI server (node with Typescript) is developed in Visual Studio Code.
+Technical documentation is done in Visual Studio Code.

 Issue tracking and project management is done in Trello.

 ## Github Repositories